droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

 ### Unjoin an existing replica from the cluster

-To remove a replica from an existing cluster, you just run the `droonga-engine-unjoin` command on any existing node in the cluster.
+To remove a replica from an existing cluster, you just run the `droonga-engine-unjoin` command on any existing node in the cluster, in the directory the `catalog.json` is located, like:

     (on 192.168.0.10)
-    # droonga-engine-unjoin --base-dir=~/droonga \
+    # cd ~/droonga
-                            --replica-remove-host=192.168.0.12
+    # droonga-engine-unjoin --host=192.168.0.12

- * You must specify the host name or the IP address of an existing node to be removed from the cluster, via the `--replica-remove-host` option.
+ * You must specify the host name or the IP address of an existing node to be removed from the cluster, via the `--host` option.
  * You must run the command in the directory `catalog.json` is located, or specify path to the directory via the `--base-dir` option.

 Then the specified node automatically unjoins from the cluster, and all nedes' `catalog.json` are also updated.